GIGA-AnimalGenomics-BLV/Public/PIC/R/README.md

 #### 2.2.
 Collapse reads into IS:

 Reads sharing the same virus-host junction are grouped as IS.
-The exact IS is called using the STRINGENT reads (i.e., proper pairs and MAPQ > ``mapq.val``).
+The exact IS is called using the STRINGENT reads (i.e., proper pairs and MAPQ >= ``mapq.val``).
 We currently use MAPQ = 33.

-The  IS abundance is called using the STRINGENT reads:
+The  IS abundances are called using the STRINGENT reads:

 * **RAW ABUNDANCE:** All the reads are used.
 * **FILTERED ABUNDANCE:** PCR duplicates are removed by collapsing reads that show the same random tag and the same shear site.